ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 Create another file in the same directory named __weather.js__.

 The first thing you need to do is define the objects you will be working with in the application.
 The three things that matter are the Azure IoT Device object, a Johnny-Five framework object, and an object to represent the Photon.
-In order to complete this step you will need the device ID you copied earlier when you were claiming the Photon (or the name/alias you gave the Photon when you updated the firmware to VoodooSpark) and your Particle Cloud access token.
-To get the access token, Open a terminal window (Mac OS X) or Node.js command prompt (Windows) and execute the following command (you may be prompted to login or provide your Particle Cloud password again):
+In order to complete this step, you will need the device ID you copied earlier when you were claiming the Photon (or the name/alias you gave the Photon when you updated the firmware to VoodooSpark) and your Particle Cloud access token.
+To get the access token, open a terminal window (Mac OS X) or Node.js command prompt (Windows) and execute the following command (you may be prompted to login or provide your Particle Cloud password again):

 <pre>
   particle token list